robot-ranger/cppagent/README.md

 - MTConnect Adapters: [https://github.com/mtconnect/adapter](https://github.com/mtconnect/adapter)

-### Why SHDR Is a One-Off
+### Why SHDR Is Only for MTConnect

-Unlike MQTT or JSON, SHDR is not a general IoT messaging protocol.
+Unlike MQTT, SHDR is not a general IoT messaging protocol.
 It only exists in MTConnect ecosystems and is purpose-built for CNC-level real-time telemetry.
 It remains widely deployed but many modern environments now run blended architectures:

 ```
 CNC → SHDR → Agent